StackStorm/st2docs/docs/source/authentication.rst

 API keys can be migrated from one |st2| instance to another.
 This way external services that have already been configuered with API Keys do not need to be updated with a new set of keys.
 Follow these steps to migrate -

-On old |st2| instance save API key into a file.
+On old |st2| instance run the following command to save API keys into a file.
+Note that secrets are masked based on configuration setting and maksing needs to be disabled temporarily for this feature to work.

 .. sourcecode:: bash